CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-So, in this review, you’ll find out whether it’s worth it, how it compares to Garmin, Wahoo, and other bike computers, and things I don’t like about it.
+The iGPSport has introduced a new cycling computer called the BSC300.
+They offered me the opportunity to review and also 100% control over what I write about the device, which I couldn’t refuse.
+So in this review, you’ll find out if it’s worth it, how it compares to Garmin, Wahoo, and other cycling computers, and what I don’t like about it.

 iGPSport BSC300 Pros & Cons